patternfly/training-scenarios/html-css/override-extend-variables/step1-instructions.md

 2) <strong>Set up a new styles file for overriding styles in the card component.</strong>

-There are two blocks in this file: `:root` targets styles across the entire application and `.pf-c-card` targets styles specifically in the card component.
+There are two blocks in this file: `:root` targets styles across the entire application, and `.pf-c-card` targets styles specifically in the card component.

 3) <strong>Click the `Copy to Editor` button below to add code for the card component to the `myapp.scss` file.</strong>